Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 - Cats are particularly sensitive to tropane alkaloids, both peripherally and centrally:

-- Sudden change in behavior, states of excitement or apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest.
+- Sudden behavioral changes, states of AgitationAgitation refers to a state of increased Restlessness or nervous activity that can be caused in dogs and cats by pain, fear, neurological disorders, or other medical problems. or apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest.

-- HyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
-In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to lack of sweat secretion and central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior. decoupling of temperature regulation
+- hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to lack of sweat secretion and central nervous decoupling of temperature regulation

 - Seizures, collapse, respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. depressionDepression refers to a state of reduced mood and activity.
 In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment.